Table of Contents

 The trade-off: your experimentation debt becomes visible.
 You’ll quickly see which categories, segments and countries you’ve never really optimized.

-• Set hard stop-loss rules for experiments: maximum revenue risk per day, per market.
-Automate rollbacks when thresholds are hit.
+• Set strict limits for experiments, like the maximum revenue risk per day or market.
+Automate rollbacks if those limits are reached.

 Consolidate data flows so your team stops doing manual reconciliation

-Every disconnected AI tool wants its own product feed, events schema and audience sync.
-Your data team cleans the same data three times, each slightly differently, then spends month-end reconciling why reports don’t line up with finance.
+Each separate AI tool needs its own product feed, event setup, and audience sync.
+Your data team ends up cleaning the same data multiple times and spends extra time at month-end figuring out why reports don’t match finance.

 A unified AI platform consumes one normalized feed and event stream, then exposes consistent entities back out.
 That doesn’t just clean up dashboards.
 It makes it possible to run real lifecycle strategies across channels without CSV gymnastics.